chinesepowered/cdpagents/README.md

   <img src="src/app/public/screen3.png" width="250" alt="Screenshot 3"/>
 </p>

+## The Problem

+**AI agents are incredibly powerful, but developers can't make money from them.** Most AI tools are either free demos or expensive enterprise solutions.
+There is no easy way to charge users fairly and distribute revenue automatically, forcing developers to spend months building payment infrastructure before earning their first dollar.

-## 🌟 Overview
+## The Solution

-This template demonstrates the power of composable, revenue-generating infrastructure by combining:
-- **x402 Protocol**: HTTP 402-based micropayments for API monetization
-- **CDP Wallet**: Automated crypto treasury management and payouts
-- **MCP Server**: Monetized AI/data tools with pay-per-use pricing
-- **Modern Dashboard**: Beautiful UI for monitoring revenue and usage
-- **Amazon Bedrock**: Optional premium AI integration (bonus feature)
+This template provides the entire infrastructure for monetizing AI agents and MCP (Model Context Protocol) servers.
+It's a complete, production-ready solution using x402 micropayments and CDP Wallet for automated treasury management.

-### 🎯 Key Features
+### Key Features

-✅ **Complete Payment Loop**: Revenue in → Payment out
+✅ **Complete Payment Loop**: Revenue in → Payment out.
-✅ **Real-world Relevance**: Solves actual MCP monetization needs
-✅ **Composability**: Reusable flows, templates, and modular logic
-✅ **Creativity**: Novel revenue-generating primitives for AI agents
-✅ **Technical Excellence**: Clean, working code with comprehensive demo
+✅ **Automated Revenue Distribution**: Pay developers, platforms, and contributors automatically.
+✅ **Production-Ready**: A robust, scalable architecture ready for real users.
+✅ **Beautiful Dashboard**: Monitor revenue and usage in real-time.
+✅ **Plug-and-Play**: Clone, configure, and deploy in minutes.

 ## 🚀 Quick Start